Abdulrahman-K-S/Color-CLI/CONTRIBUTING.md

-# Contributing to colorME
+# Contributing to color CLI

-Thank you for considering contributing to **colorME** - A simple utility to add style and color to your terminal outputs
+Thank you for considering contributing to **Color CLI** - A simple utility to add style and color to your terminal outputs

 Whether you're fixing bugs, improving docs or just sharing ideas.
 You're very welcome here <3